-It is a welcoming city showcasing its signature blend of worldly city buzz, a tapestry of places and sustainable agricultural harvest.
+It is a welcoming city showcasing its signature blend of worldly city buzz, culture and creative energy, a tapestry of places and sustainable agricultural harvest.

 As a mid-way point between Newcastle and South East Queensland, it leads through region-shaping civic, tourism, health and education anchors and works with its neighbours.